-At the end of the day the most important cog in the Sonik Pocket machine are the parents, we provide them with the tools and techniques to help engage with their children about money and through their children possibly become better money manager themselves
+At the end of the day, the most important cog in the Sonik Pocket rocketship are guardians.
+We provide guardians with necessary tools and resources, to help support and encourage financial discussions within the home – adults will learn how to become better money managers as well!

-Usman Yaseen is the visionary and the leader with decades of experience in working and running soft-play centres for children, understanding a key component of our intended customers as well as a breadth of technical experience in web applications and mobile devices.
+Usman Yaseen (Founder & CEO) is the visionary and the leader, with decades of experience working and running soft play centres for young children, he has developed a strong understanding of valuable key components, needed to appeal to our intended customers.
+He also has a breadth of technical experience with both web applications and smartphone devices.

-Ross Thompson is the architect, having 10 years experience in engineering and servicing working as a trouble-shooter for a small manufacturing company training service teams around the world, he understands complex systems and the science of learning.
+Ross Thompson (Head of Educational Development) has 10 years’ experience in engineering and servicing with trouble-shooting experience, working for a small manufacturing company, training service teams around the world.
+He loves complex systems and the science of learning.

 Paul Blackler (Commercial Lead & COO) has extensive experience in planning and executing through previous roles at The Royal Bank of Scotland.
 His strategic approach has steered the early stages of Sonik Pocket to success, achieving multiple awards and traction with thoroughly planned applications and business partnerships, resulting in the current iteration of the platform.